oVirt/ovirt-site/source/feature/networkpermissions.html.md

 ##### Updated Action Groups

 *   **PORT_MIRRORING** should require permissions on both the Vm and the target Network.
-    -   Suggestion: Once permission on Network is introduced, we can grant a user permission on a Network for PORT_MIRRORING role.
-It permits the user either to enable/disable a port mirroring for the network.
-By that we can also define the PORT_MIRRORING as a user role.
+    -   The action group will be modified from Admin role type to a User role type.
+    -   Required permissions:
+        -   Permission on the network with PORT_MIRRORING action group.
+        -   Permission on the VM with CONFIGURE_VM_NETWORK action group.
+    -   When permissions are given to the user, the user will be able to configure when the port mirroring should be enabled or disabled.

 <!-- -->

 *   **CONFIGURE_CLUSTER_NETWORK** (admin role, on VdcObjectType.VdsGroups) will be restricted for action:
-    -   UpdateNetworkOnCluster
+    -   UpdateNetworkOnCluster - since ClusterAdmin is not allowed to control the Network resource on DC level.

 ##### New Action Groups